PaulSujithRayi/PaulSujithRayi/README.md

 - 👋 Hi, I’m @PaulSujithRayi
 - 👀 I’m interested in information technology in general and computer architecture in particular with a focus on organizational structure around information systems.
-- 🌱 I’m currently learning python, SQL SERVER and AWS
+- 🌱 I’m currently learning python, SQL SERVER and JIRA
 - 💞️ I’m looking to collaborate on any interesting tech projects that enhances my skills and complments my effort
 - 📫 How to best reach me is by my personal email paulsujithrayi8@gmail.com